elixirschool/elixirschool/lessons/basics/documentation.md

 end
 ```

- - When you are referring to functions within your module documentation, use backticks like so:
+ - When referring to functions within module documentation, use backticks like so:

 ```elixir
 defmodule Greeter do